 When your baby starts screaming, the number one way to handle the situation is with grace.
 Understand that most people around you have probably experienced the same fussiness before.

-Give yourself, others, and your baby a significant dose of patience when it comes to handling the situation.
+Give yourself, others, and your baby a significant dose of patience when handling the situation.

-Part of being patient means speaking calmly to your baby and trying to rock them gently.
-It can feel a bit odd for a man to talk softly to a person who is yelling and hitting them in the face, but the reality is that your baby might not know why they are crying either.
+Part of being patient means speaking calmly to your baby and gently rocking them.
+It can feel a bit odd for a man to talk softly to a person who is yelling and hitting them in the face, but the reality is that your baby might not know why she is crying either.

-The more calmly you talk to the baby, the more likely the baby is to calm down, and others will understand that you are trying your best.
+The more calmly you talk to your baby, the more likely she is to calm down, and others will understand that you are trying your best or remove themselves from the situation.

 5. What Should I Do If My Baby Has a Diaper Rash?

 Chaffing is no joke, and a diaper rash is often very similar.
-If you want to spare your baby's tears and yours, try to get some ointment on your baby's bottom ASAP.
+If you want to spare yours and your baby's tears, try to get some ointment on your baby's bottom ASAP.

 In the past, we used a powder to keep baby bottoms dry, but there was a problem with this—babies tend to be a tad moist.
-So, putting a chalky powder on a baby becoming increasingly damp creates an even more sticky situation.
+So, putting chalky powder on a baby who is becoming increasingly damp creates an even stickier situation.

-A tried-and-true method for helping with diaper rash is using some kind of ointment.
+A tried-and-true method for treating diaper rash is using an ointment.
 The idea is to reduce friction and prevent moisture loss, which is a real problem for babies who are wiped several times a day.

-6. How Can I Help My Baby with Congestion and Stuffy Nose?
+6. How Can I Help My Baby with Congestion and a Stuffy Nose?

-A not-easy-to-breath baby is not a happy baby.
+A not-easy-to-breathe baby is not a happy baby.
 While you can't control the weather, the air conditioning is the next best thing you can control.
-Try messing with your AC to see if you can use a dry mode or simply leave it running to dry and make the house a bit drier.
+Try messing with your AC to see if you can use a dry mode, or simply leave it running to dry the house a bit.

 Sometimes it seems like your baby is just a fountain of joy, snot, and poop.
 The "easy" solution for congestion and a stuffy nose is to dry it up from the outside in.
 If you have a dehumidifier, now is the time to bust it out and see if that helps the congestion.